Whulandary Herman: Puteri Indonesia 2012–2013

 Herman, who stands 1.77 meters tall, competed as the representative of West Sumatera province, against 37 other contestants from 33 provinces.
 At the end of the coronation night, Suardana successfully defeated other 37 delegates from across Indonesia, being the second Minangkabaunese to win Puteri Indonesia, the first one was in 2002 with Melanie Putria won the title, both represents West Sumatra.
 Herman was crowned as Puteri Indonesia 2013 by the outgoing titleholder, Maria Selena Nurcahya of Central Java, Herman was crowned along with her fellow Puteri Indonesia queens, Marisa Sartika Maladewi, Cok Istri Krisnanda Widani and Novia Indriani Mamuaja.

 Miss Universe 2013

 As the winner of Miss Universe Indonesia 2013, Herman represented Indonesia at Miss Universe 2013 where she became the second Indonesian woman to place in the semifinals after Artika Sari Devi in 2005, eventually finishing in the top 16, ranked on eleventh spot overall.
-During the final swimsuit competition, she was one of only two semifinalists to wear a maillot one-piece rather than the usual two-piece.
+During the final swimsuit competition, she was one of only two semifinalists (alongside Dominique Rinderknecht of Switzerland) to wear a maillot one-piece rather than the usual two-piece.
 However, she did wear a two-piece for photo shoots throughout the pageant and also for Miss Universe 2013 official portrait shot by Fadil Berisha.
 She was also named 3rd runner-up in Best National Costume.